getodk/central-backend/docs/api.md

 ### ODK Central v2023.1

+**Added**:

+- New endpoint [GET /projects/:id/datasets/:name](#reference/datasets/datasets/dataset-metadata) to get the metadata of a Dataset

+**Changed**:

+- [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) now supports `X-Extended-Metadata` header to retrieve number of Entities in the Dataset and timestamp of the last Entity
+- `$select` in OData now supports selecting complex type(groups)
+- [Creating a form](#reference/forms/forms/creating-a-new-form) can now return workflow warnings

 **Removed**:

 - Scheduled backups to Google Drive are no longer supported.
 As a result, backups are no longer configurable.
 It is no longer possible to get or terminate a backups configuration or to use a backups configuration to GET a Direct Backup.
 For more information about these changes, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-jan-31st/38895) in the ODK Forum.